FuelLabs/fuelup/docs/src/installation/index.md

 `fuelup` installs `forc` and `fuel-core`, and other plugins like `forc-fmt`, `forc-lsp` and `forc-explore` to Fuelup's `bin` directory.
-On Unix it is located at `$HOME/.fuelup/bin` and on Windows at `%USERPROFILE%\.fuelup\bin`.
+On Unix it is located at `$HOME/.fuelup/bin`.

-This directory can automatically be in your `$PATH` environment variable if allowed, which means you can run them from the shell without further configuration.
+This directory can automatically be in your `PATH` environment variable if allowed in the installation step (explained below), which means you can run them from the shell without further configuration.

 [other installation methods]: other.md